-Town of Ipswich, MA § 35-42 § 35-44
+Town of Ipswich, MA

+§ 35-42 § 35-44

 ARTICLE X

-Town Government Study Committee [Adopted 5-10-2022 ATM by Art.
-18 , approved by the Attorney General 8-11-2022]
+Town Government Study Committee

+[Adopted 5-10-202 2 ATM by Art.
+18, approved by the Attorney General 8-11-2022]

-\S 35-42.
+§ 35-42.
 Establishment and membership.

 The Town Government Study Committee was permanently established by the December 10, 1962, Town Meeting unanimous approval of Warrant Article 17.
 The Committee shall henceforth consist of five members with staggered three-year terms.
 The Select Board, Finance Committee, and School Committee shall each appoint one committee member or designee.
 Town Meeting shall appoint two at-large Committee members.
-The Committee shall post sixty-day public notice of Town Meeting at-large appointment vacancies and submit the Town Meeting warrant article for an appointment to the Committee.
+The Committee shall point two at-large appointement vacancies and submit the Town Meeting warrant article for an appointment to the Committee.
 Should no one be appointed at Town Meeting, the first vacancy will be appointed by the Town Moderator and any second vacancy will be appointed by the Town Manager.